hasmhib/unit2-2024/README.md

 plt.show()
 ```
-On the frist row of the code, I am connecting the 'Date' and 'Time' columns of the DataFrame.
-This is because to create a single string for each row that represents both the date and time.

-In this code, I'm creating a detailed line graph to visualize room temperature data over time using Matplotlib in Python.
-I set the figure size and plot three humidity and temperature datasets, each representing different room humidity and temperatures, with different colors.
-The y-axis limits are adjusted to show the entire range of humidity and temperature data.
-To make a graph more easier to visualize, I add labels, a title, a legend, and a grid.
-The x-axis dates are formatted to display both the date and time, and I use auto-formatting features to ensure these labels are clear and non-overlapping.
-This approach allows me to effectively present a visual comparison of humidity and temperature changes over time in different rooms.

 **fig2** Shows the raw graph of humidity data recorded during 48 hours by using **code10**
 <img width="max" alt="Screenshot 2023-12-12 at 11 30 57 PM" src="https://github.com/hasmhib/unit2-2024/assets/142870448/135507c4-9b9f-4539-9b7b-d2317d5ba44b">